Banks and credit unions are both financial institutions that offer a variety of personal finance and business products.

 Which Is Better for You?

-With the differences we just described, it’s easy to think the clear winner would be credit unions.
+The differences we just described make it easy to think the clear winner would be credit unions.
 However, determining which type of financial institution is right for you isn’t so simple.

 Ultimately, each individual bank or credit union should be evaluated based on the services offered and how well they fit your specific needs.